11/24/10

 Double-Page Illuminations

 Once I began thinking of the symmetrical photographs as if they were double-page illuminations, I began wondering how I could more clearly visually reference that idea.
-I had obtained Martin Lings' wonderful book Splendors of Qur'an Calligraphy & Illumination, and as I studied the excellent reproductions and read his articulate and clarifying text about Qur'an illuminations, I became fascinated by the "solar roundels" you often see in the surrounding margins of the Qur'an pages.
-I decided I would put some of the "little suns" as they are called in the margins of my symmetrical photographs.
-I put them in the center of the image, in fact, so as to indicate both the central vertical axis of the horizontal image format and the imaginary place where the two mirroring images face each other across an imaginary gutter.
-With the inclusion of the little suns in the margin spaces, the images seemed more like double-page illumination in an imaginary book.
+I had obtained Martin Lings' wonderful book Splendors of Qur'an Calligraphy & Illumination, and as I studied the excellent reproductions and read his enlightening and articulate text about Qur'an illuminations, I became fascinated by the "solar roundels" you often see in the surrounding margins of the illuminated Qur'an pages.

-Martin Lings writes the following about double-page illuminations: ". . . both pages together are an image of harmony . . .
+Martin Lings wrote the following about double-page illuminations: ". . . both pages together are an image of harmony . . .
 Like their equivalents in mosque decoration, the double-page illuminations are above all echoes of the verse Wheresoever ye turn, there is the Face of God, for the multiplicity of the world is as a non-transparent veil, whereas these [Qur'an] paintings present multiplicity as a veil through which oneness can clearly be seen."

 *